cppdocs/cppdocs.github.io/versioned_docs/version-cpp-14/algorithm/find.md

 # find()
-find attempts to find a given value in a given list.
+find() attempts to find a given value in a given list.
-If the value is found, it returns value, if the value is not found, it returns the last value in the list.
+If the value is found, it an iterator to value, if the value is not found, it returns an iterator to the last value in the list.

 ```cpp
 namespace std {